 Prices, of course, vary depending on whether the card is a serial numbered parallel whether the card has been graded and the grade it’s been given, but as of now, you can still grab a non-numbered 2016 Bowman Chrome Alonso autograph for a few hundred dollars.

 Alonso also appeared on other cards during his minor league years of 2016, ’17 and ’18, some with autographs.

 With his MLB debut coming on Opening Day, Alonso’s official rookie cards came quickly.
 His first rookie card-carrying the “RC” logo came via Topps NOW the day following his March 28 debut game when he collected his first hit.

 — Pete Alonso (@Pete_Alonso20) March 29, 2019

 His first standard Topps flagship card appears in Series 2 (#475), with more than a dozen serial-numbered parallel versions.
 In between, he’s appeared on more Topps NOW cards, including some with autographs, as well as on other online only sets including the Living Set (8,695 was the print run) and On-Demand.

-He’ll have numerous autographed rookie cards inside other 2019 sets including Finest and the newly-released Topps Stadium Club.
+He has numerous autographed rookie cards inside other 2019 sets.
 Many of the unsigned base cards are available for a few dollars.